Hero Image

 Gold Medal

-GOLD MEDAL: A gold is given to those entries or members who, most nearly, meet the standards established for the particular class or level of performance.
+Gold Medal: A gold is given to those entries or members who, most nearly, meet the standards established for the particular class or level of performance.
 Excellent indicates a high degree of achievement toward the elements in the standards for the exhibit.

 Gold Medal

-BLUE MEDAL: The second or blue grouping indicates those exhibits or individuals who rank very good in relation to the particular standards or expected achievement of the class or contest.
+Blue Medal: The second or blue grouping indicates those exhibits or individuals who rank very good in relation to the particular standards or expected achievement of the class or contest.
 Either the general level of the accomplishment is less than excellent or enough specific shortcomings are found to cause the placing to drop from excellent to very good.

 Red Participation Certificate

-RED CERTIFICATE: The red grouping contains those exhibits or individuals who, upon evaluation, rate average, acceptable, or satisfactory for the standards established.
+Red Certificate: The red grouping contains those exhibits or individuals who, upon evaluation, rate average, acceptable, or satisfactory for the standards established.
 These exhibits have room for improvement.

 White Participation Certificate